The Swedish monarchy

 A trained interpreter without either royal or noble origins, Silvia is the first Swedish queen to have had a professional career.

 She married King Carl Gustaf in 1976.
 At the time royal weddings that included non-nobility were highly unusual, and Queen Silvia has since modernised the position of queen so that it is in step with the times.
-Her relationship with the King is considered very equal, and she has taken strong initiatives to pursue several social issues close to her heart, in particular children’s rights.
+She has taken strong initiatives to pursue several social issues close to her heart, in particular children’s rights.

 For Sweden – with the times